 Faculty Specialist: Experiential Learning, The Centre for the Advancement of Teaching and Learning, University of Manitoba

-The Experiential Learning (EL) Community of Practice (CoP) is a growing network of faculty, instructors, and staff passionate about experiential education at UM.
-Join our monthly meetings to connect with colleagues involved in EL across UM and explore best practices and challenges in experiential learning.
+Join our monthly meetings to connect with colleagues involved in Experiential Learning across UM and explore best practices and challenges in experiential learning.

 This session: Trying out new assessments can be tough, especially when you're aiming to make them meaningful and aligned with experiential learning and course outcomes.
 Join us for an engaging conversation with Christina Penner, Senior Instructor in Computer Science, as she shares how she transformed a traditional lecture-based course into an interactive, flipped classroom.
 Christina will walk us through how she chose her assessments, how she grades them, and why she made those choices.
 She’ll also share practical tips for where to start, how to choose assessments, how many to choose, and more!
 You don’t want to miss this exciting conversation!